Unity-Technologies/Unity-Robotics-Hub/README.md

 [**New**][Pose Estimation Demo](tutorials/pose_estimation/README.md)

 A complete end-to-end demonstration, in which we collect training data in Unity, and use that data to train a deep neural network to predict the pose of a cube.
-This model is then deployed in a simulated robotic pick & place task.
+This model is then deployed in a simulated robotic pick-and-place task.

 [Articulations Robot Demo](https://github.com/Unity-Technologies/articulations-robot-demo)